 1.Shake out the clothing item.
 You don’t want to snap it too hard because this can make the edges fray quickly.
 But you have to shake it vigorously enough to get most of the wrinkles out.

 2. Secure one side of the garment with a clothes pin.
-I’m right handed so I prefer to work left to right.
-First I pin the left side of the clothing and then work my way to the right.
+I’m right handed so I prefer to work right to left.
+First I pin the right side of the clothing and then work my way to the left.

 3. After the garment is secured with two pins, grab another piece.
 While holding the previous piece in place, lift the last pin you secured and slightly overlap your new piece and put the pin back in place.